monasca/monasca-perf/kafka_python_client_perf/monascaInvestigationKafkaPythonAPIs.md

             Pretty poor throughput, appl.
 5-times worse than kafka-python-simple!

         -   **Asynchronous**:
             Throughput significantly better than kafka-python-simple (nearly 2.5 times better).
-However, not extraordinary for async,
+However, not extraordinary for async.

 Quick overview of results (kafka 1.1 only)
 ------------------------------------------